Bass trap: Positioning

 Adjusting the listening position within the room boundaries and elevating the seating with a riser that is filled with porous absorption is one more method that can improve bass response without resorting to resonant bass trapping, while simultaneously improving home theater screen visibility.

 Small listening rooms suffer a paucity of low frequency resonances with gaps between them, so another complementary method is adding a subwoofer to drive the room resonances from an optimal physical location that minimizes ripple in the frequency response at the listening position.
 Yet another complementary method is splitting an existing subwoofer allocation up into multiple smaller subwoofers in spatially separated locations that increase the degrees of freedom available to tune the response with.
 Multiple subwoofers also tend to smooth the bass response across a larger listening area and are often easier to place for good bass response than a single larger subwoofer (or no subwoofer).

 If the response is somewhat uniform across all listening positions using these methods, equalization can be used to shape the bass response to the desired target and further smooth out any remaining ripple.

 Some combination of porous absorption with these complementary methods is typically preferred for their simplicity, affordability, and convenience, but resonant bass traps are more effective for absorbing strong room resonances where the aforementioned complementary methods are inadequate or impractical, particularly when the geometry of the room causes problematic narrow-band resonances that affect the low bass and the composition of the room boundaries is highly reflective rather than acoustically lossy.

+Performance measurement

+The absorption performance of bass traps is typically quantified using the absorption coefficient, measured as a function of frequency.
+Two standardized laboratory methods are commonly used for this purpose.

+ISO 354 specifies a reverberation room method in which a specimen of the absorber material is placed in a large reverberant chamber and the resulting change in reverberation time is used to calculate the random-incidence absorption coefficient.
+This method allows the test specimen to be mounted in a representative configuration, including corner placement for bass traps.
+However, reverberation room measurements at low frequencies are affected by the modal behavior of the chamber itself, which introduces measurement uncertainty below approximately 200 Hz.

+ISO 10534-2 describes an impedance tube method that measures the absorption coefficient at normal incidence using a small sample placed at one end of a rigid tube.
+While this method provides precise and repeatable results, the tube diameter limits the upper test frequency, and the normal-incidence condition does not capture the diffuse-field performance relevant to room acoustic applications.

+Bass trap manufacturers commonly report the noise reduction coefficient (NRC) derived from ISO 354 data, but this single-number rating averages absorption at 250, 500, 1000, and 2000 Hz and therefore does not reflect low-frequency performance below 250 Hz.
+Practitioners evaluating bass traps should examine the full frequency-dependent absorption curve, particularly in the 50 to 300 Hz range where bass traps are intended to operate.